rich1111/react-native-vlcplayer-wrap2/README.md

    (2)

-       import { VLCPlayer, VlcSimplePlayer } from 'eact-native-vlcplayer-wrap';
+       import { VLCPlayer, VlcSimplePlayer } from 'react-native-vlcplayer-wrap2';
        import Orientation from 'react-native-orientation';

        <VlcSimplePlayer